PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 If you are using the [Bind LDAP sdb backend](http://bind9-ldap.bayour.com/), you can keep the records in the LDAP tree also for the PowerDNS LDAP backend.
-The schemas both backends utilize is almost the same exept for one important thing: Domains for PowerDNS are stored in the attibute "associatedDomain" whereas Bind stores them split in "relativeDomainName" and "zoneName".
+The schemas both backends utilize is almost the same except for one important thing: Domains for PowerDNS are stored in the attribute "associatedDomain" whereas Bind stores them split in "relativeDomainName" and "zoneName".

 There is a [migration